 Do you need DIY desk plans?
 Whether you’re working from home or need a desk for online learning, you’ve come to right place.
 My daughter had been begging for her own desk ever since she saw the Desk with Hidden Wireless Charging I made recently.
-I wanted to make her a desk with eye-catching details like tapered legs, cove molding, and a chamfered hardwood top.
+I wanted to make her a DIY desk with eye-catching details like tapered legs, cove molding, and a chamfered hardwood top.
 I’ll show you how I did it all, along with some tips to make it easier.
 And be sure to check out my DIY Desk Plans if you want to build your own desk with drawers!

 Affiliate links are used on this page.
 See my disclosure page for info on affiliate programs.

 How To Build a DIY Desk With Drawers

 - Create Desk Side Panels

 - Install Desk Drawers

 Using layout marks to keep the legs in order, I marked the bottom of the legs for a small taper.
 The taper will be on the inside two faces of each leg.